 The Women on Wheels programme empowers resource poor women to become professional drivers to enable them to gain remunerative ‘livelihoods with dignity’.
 The programme also enhances their awareness on rights and enables them to become independent and confident individuals in charge of their lives.

 The Women on Wheels programme started in 2008 in Delhi.
-Since then it has expanded to Jaipur, Indore and Kolkata.
+Since then it has expanded to Jaipur, Kolkata, Ahmadabad, Bangalore and Indore.

 By preparing and placing women drivers as professional drivers, the Women on Wheels programme enables socially excluded female members of the society to move from the margins to mainstream economy.
 Through this process, we alter public perceptions about women’s participation in the booming public transportation sector and the role and status of women in society.

 The Women on Wheels training and support

 Women on Wheels works with young women, mostly aged 18-35, living in slums and resettlement colonies in cities, with meagre economic capital.
 Most of them are either out of work, or work in low paid professions traditionally assigned to women.
 Many trainees have dropped out of formal education prior to completing class 12, hence their employment choices are limited.
 Many have not been outside their neighbourhood and several live in abusive relationships.

 Women on Wheels programme provides technical, self-empowerment and self-development training to fully equip women to become self-sustaining professional drivers.
 Once qualified, the women drivers are transferred over to our partner organisation Sakha Consulting Wings Pvt Ltd that provides employment opportunities in private chauffeur placements and Sakha Cabs for Women by Women.